-Students should also visit the Federal Student Aid website at http://studentaid.ed.gov/ for additional information.
-Information about Financial Aid programs available at Dorsey Schools can also be found on the Student Consumer Information page or by visiting the Financial Aid Office at one of our campus locations.
+Students should also visit the Federal Student Aid website at https://studentaid.gov/ for additional information.
+Information about Financial Aid programs available at Dorsey College can also be found on the Student Consumer Information page or by visiting the Financial Aid Office at one of our campus locations.

 - Dearborn, MI Campus

 - Grand Rapids, MI Campus

 - Roseville, MI Campus

 - Saginaw, MI Campus

 We have also provided links to additional websites for more information; see the section on this site labeled Federal Student Aid Resources for those additional sites.)

 A grant is a need-based award that does not generally need to be repaid.
 Along with scholarships, grants are the best form of financial aid.
 The main difference is that scholarships typically look at academic merit or other specific criteria as well as financial need, whereas most grants are almost exclusively awarded because of financial need.
 There are federal, state, private and institutional grant programs.

 Federal Pell Grant – The Pell grant is gift assistance which generally does not have to be repaid.
 Pell is awarded to students who have a financial need as determined by the U.S. Department of Education standards.
 Annually, the U.S. Department of Education determines student eligibility for this grant.
 For the 2022‐23 award year, the maximum grant is $6,895.
 To apply, students must complete the Free Application for Federal Student Aid at the following site: https://studentaid.gov/h/apply-for-aid/fafsa.